ecorbero/FlutterMovieApp/README.md

 ## Getting Started

-This project is beign updated to Flutter 3.0.
+The purpose of this fork is to udate the original project to Flutter 3.0.

-Migration is not yet Finished.
+Migration is not yet Finished, but we managed to make it work... to some extent.

-The App does NOT work...
-Be patient

 A few resources to get you started if this is your first Flutter project: